roldel/alpine-VPS-manager/README.md

 gpg --import ncopa.asc
 gpg --verify alpine-virt-3.20.1-x86_64.iso.asc alpine-virt-3.20.1-x86_64.iso
 ```
-Now that we have the alpine image avilable and checked, we will boot from it.
+We now have the alpine image avilable and checked.

 ### 3. Boot from alpine

-From the moment we reboot the systsem, to perform grub menu entries, until we finish the alpine os initial setup, the SSH connection will not be available.
+From the moment we reboot the system, to perform grub menu entries, until we finish the alpine os initial setup, the SSH connection will not be available.

 For further action, enter your cloud provider console access *(see list above)*.